geopan/geopan.github.io/_posts/2015-08-06-spatial-mongodb.md

 ## Get the right format

 It took me a bit of time to figure out the right format to use with the [mongoimport](http://docs.mongodb.org/manual/reference/program/mongoimport/) command.
 It is actually the `Features` part of a [GeoJson](http://geojson.org/) and the geometries have to be in 2 dimensions (no z or altitude).
+You can export the data in the right format by using [QGis](http://www.qgis.org/) and/or [ogr2ogr](http://www.gdal.org/ogr2ogr.html).

 ~~~ json
 [